 It had a sound effect best described as the following: NYAHHHHHHHHHH.

-When I wrote about educational games and the primary school students who turned up to battle it out at Luna Park, software like Mathletics wasn’t what I had in mind when it came to teaching basic principles to children.
-It’s a pretty direct method, no doubt, and certainly effective in some cases.
+Many years ago, when I wrote about educational games and the primary school students who turned up to battle it out at Luna Park, software like Mathletics wasn’t what I had in mind when it came to teaching basic principles to children.

-But I was thinking of more applied methods.
-Minecraft’s a great example.
-The Carmen Sandiego series was a fantastic method of getting basic geography buried in kids’ brains.
+I was thinking of more applied methods: Minecraft, or how the Carmen Sandiego series burned basic geography into kids’ brains.
 Wild Science Arcade was remarkably effective, although it crashed a hell of a lot and was bloody pain to get running back in the day.
 And everybody remembers the beauty of The Incredible Machine.

 But what continues to put a smile on my face to this day was a business simulator, published in 1996.
 It was the product of Lavamind, a studio that has focused on creating business simulations and has since gotten them into a string of schools in the United States and around the world.
 Gazillionaire is the simplest of Lavamind’s simulations, but it’s the one that I fell in love with, and it’s the one I want to pay homage to today.

 It’s a simple trading game that basically gives you a ship, a gargantuan loan and a string of AI opponents to float around and trade off.
 There are a bunch of random encounters to liven things up, a stock market to play in, simple supply and demand mechanics, tourism, ship upgrades, taxes and more.

 It looks simple as all hell.
 It kind of is, in a lot of ways.
 But it’s absurdly addictive.
 And I can’t quite remember how I came across the game — pretty sure it was probably a demo disc, somewhere — but I was 7 or 8 at the time, and I thought it was brilliant.